 The entire first chapter of Romans is a condemnation of the lawlessness of man without God.
 Paul begins by saying, “For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who by their unrighteousness suppress the truth” (Rom 1:18).

 Spiritual Blessings are not for the Natural Man

-So the person who comes to Christ for all the blessings without acknowledging his own sin and repenting will fall away when times get tough.
+The person who comes to Christ for all the blessings without acknowledging his own sin and repenting will never experience this peace.
+So, when times get tough, he will fall away.
 That is not what he signed up for.
-And that is why, despite the dysfunctional relationship a man had with his father, we should not try to redefine God as a kindly Black woman or something else that he is not in order to make him more appealing.
+And that is why, just because a man had a dysfunctional relationship with his father, we should not try to redefine God as something more palatable.
 He is a holy and righteous God who cannot tolerate sin and will not receive us unless we come to him humbly, confessing our sins and asking for his forgiveness.
-That is the only way anyone can ever be ever reconciled to God.
-The Holy Spirit is perfectly capable of enlightening that man or woman with the truth of the gospel regardless of his or her background without false comforts offered by us.
+That is the only way anyone can ever be reconciled to God.
+The Holy Spirit is perfectly capable of enlightening that man or woman with the truth of the gospel without the pretense of false comforts.
 He did it in Paul’s day in a society as morally bankrupt and full of dysfunction as our own.
 He can still do it today.

 Sacrificing All For Christ